Sigbjørn Gjelsvik: 2022

+2023

-In January 2023, he visited Ålesund to talk with the mayor and deputy mayor about the government paying the bill for the split between Ålesund and Haram municipalities. Ålesund had previously threatened to stop the split between the two merged municipalities if the government didn't say how they would cover the bill of a reversal.
+In January 2023, he visited Ålesund to talk with the mayor and deputy mayor about the government paying the bill for the split between Ålesund Municipality and Haram Municipality. Ålesund Municipality had previously threatened to stop the split between the two merged municipalities if the government didn't say how they would cover the bill of a reversal.
 The mayor, Eva Vinje Aurdal, had expressed optimism following the meeting, and also hoped for the reversal to be done before the September local elections and the next year.
 Gjelsvik compared the situation to the COVID-19 expenses, saying: "When we dealt with corona expenses last year, we were clear that we should stand up for the municipal sector and cover all necessary and direct costs related to corona.
 We followed that up with more than 10 billion NOK.
 Now the political commitment from the government is that we must cover the necessary and direct costs related to the reversal of mergers of municipalities and counties".

+In February, the Kristiansand Municipal Council voted against separating Søgne and Songdalen from its current structure, in addition to rejecting a referendum on the matter.
+Despite this, Gjelsvik stated that the government had "registered their wishes", but that the government would listen to the population of Søgne and Sogndalen, implying that the government would still push for a referendum despite Kristiansand's verdict on the matter.

+In June, Gjelsvik announced that the government would give 68 million NOK to Troms og Finnmark county to be spent on separation and that there would be a deduction for remaining uncertain costs.

+In September, media revealed that Gjelsvik had inappropriately kissed a female subordinate at a pub in August 2022 during a staff celebration.
+He apologised for the incident and the woman involved expressed that she felt the case was handled accordingly.

+On 16 October, Gjelsvik was replaced by Erling Sande in a cabinet reshuffle.